 Nondiscrimination statement

 In accordance with federal civil rights law and USDA civil rights regulations and policies, the USDA, its agencies, offices and employees, and institutions participating in or administering USDA programs, are prohibited from discriminating based various factors.
-You can read the USDA's full nondiscrimination statement in English and Spanish by clicking the link below, as well as download it here.
+Read the USDA's full nondiscrimination statement in English and Spanish.

 Hours of operation: Monday through Friday from 8 a.m. to 5 p.m.